zackees/rclone-api/README.md

 [![Win_Tests](https://github.com/zackees/rclone-api/actions/workflows/push_win.yml/badge.svg)](https://github.com/zackees/rclone-api/actions/workflows/push_win.yml)
 -->

-Robust Rclone python api.
+Got a lot of data to transfer quickly?
+This package is for you.

+This library was built out of necessity to transfer large amounts of AI training data.
+Aggressive default means this api can transfer faster than rclone does.

 You must have rclone in your path to use this library.

-This library was built to solve the problem of transfering extremely large data lakes for AI training in a performant matter.
-The main advantages of this library over others is that this one is designed to be fast.
+You'd want this anyway because rclone is still under heavy developement.

 # Install